MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-generate-vector-embeddings-azure-openai.md

 - description column from the sample --> OpenAI API & back into vector column
 - query text, through OpenAI into vector, then arrow to document vectors showing the `<=>` distance operator

-By the end of this exercise, you'll have an Azure Database for PostgreSQL flexible server instance with the `pgvector` and `azure_ai` extensions enabled.
+By the end of this exercise, you'll have an Azure Database for PostgreSQL flexible server instance with the `vector` and `azure_ai` extensions enabled.
 You'll generate embeddings for the [Seattle Airbnb Open Data](https://www.kaggle.com/datasets/airbnb/seattle?select=listings.csv) dataset's `listings` table.
 You'll also run semantic searches against these listings by generating a query's embedding vector and performing a vector cosine distance search.

 ## Prerequisites & setup